vaharoni/devops/docs/WorkingWithPython.md

 # Project configuration

 The monorepo uses `uv` as the python tool of choice for managing dependencies.
 It has features similar to `bun`, such as support for workspaces and scripts.
-After running `bunx devops init`, a `pyproject.toml` file was created under the root folder that declares a dependency on `devops-python` using a `tool.uv` directive.
+After running `bunx devops init`, a `pyproject.toml` file was created under the root folder that declares a dependency on `devops-runner-python`.
 It also utilizes uv's workspace support and points to example workspaces that were created when running `bunx devops init`.

 To add a new workspace using `uv`, run something like the following:
 ```shell